Regististration 1193469

 -

-Self-harm is most common among girls aged 13–17, with rates increasing sharply since 2010 [²].
+Self-harm is most common among girls aged 13–17, with rates rising significantly since 2010.

 -